-I think you need to work with crew particularly on short film shoots who really care and are true collaborators.
-Short films are not easy, they’re fast paced and never have enough money and everyone’s on minimum wage so your crew need to want to be there.
-Working with your talented friends is important, and also to value those who give there all, and try to give back to them, next time I’d like to work with more friends I think.
+I think you need to work with crew, particularly on short film shoots, who really care and are true collaborators.
+Short films are not easy, they’re fast-paced and never have enough money and everyone’s on minimum wage so your crew need to want to be there.
+Working with your talented friends is important, and also to value those who give their all, and try to give back to them, next time I’d like to work with more friends I think.

 Most of all the key lesson for me is find producers who can be your creative collaborators not just your logistical masterminds.
 There’s a bit of a mystic around directors, and how they are the sole creative vision and leaders of the film and the ones that make it what it is.
 This is false, great producers have creative vision too and are often the ones making sure the film gets made and push the directors to get what’s needed.